htxsg/citizendeveloper/README.md

 # Citizen Developer Meetup Group
-A HTX initiative by developers for developers, making coding fun!
-Our tagline is **#MakeYourOwn**.
+A HTX initiative by developers for developers, make coding fun and asessible to everyone!
+You can developer and be part of our **#MakeYourOwn** movement.

 ## About
 The Citizen Developer meetup group is organise to grow interest in coding covering a broad range of topics from lo-code, scripting languages, compiled language to domain specific ones.
 It is not so much about what lanugages, but what problem we can solve with coding skills.